Club des Cent: Membership

 It was founded by journalist Louis Forest, with women not admitted at the annual gala dinner.
 Recruitment balances professions and ages of men, including various chief executive officers and businessmen, and lawyers and journalists such as Philippe Bouvard and Jean Tulard.
 Also actors, medical professors, and only five chefs: chefs Paul Bocuse, Alain Ducasse, Joël Robuchon, Bernard Pacaud, Jean-Pierre Vigato were invited in as honorary members.
 Being admitted became a privilege coveted among France's wealthy people, with Raymond Barre a member.

 In 2011, to apply one needed sponsorship by two members, be active, and not be over 65 years old.
 There is then an exam, with presentations given by a reception committee of 18 members, who talk on French gastronomy and oenology.
 Memberships are for life, with sons able to succeed fathers if deemed fit.

-Joining this highly confidential and qualitative club is complicated.
-Candidates can theoretically be of either gender, but no woman has ever been a member.
+Membership of the club is selective and subject to a confidential admissions process.
+Although membership is formally open to individuals of any gender, no women have been reported as members.

-After acquiring two mandatory sponsors, the candidate's name is posted for a month.
-Then follows an interview in front of a reception and discipline committee.
-The qualities necessary are both human and gastronomic; seemingly insignificant questions must be taken seriously—one might be asked where to stop for lunch when in Nice, and thorough knowledge of the Michelin Guide is a must.
-Ultimately, the committee will choose to validate the candidate and allow him to become a trainee.
+Upon securing two mandatory sponsors, the candidate’s name is posted for a period of one month.
+This is followed by an interview before the reception and discipline committee.
+Candidates are assessed on personal qualities as well as gastronomic knowledge.
+Questions may address practical scenarios, such as restaurant choices in Nice, and familiarity with the Michelin Guide is expected.
+The committee then decides whether to approve the application and admit the candidate as a trainee.